Social Welfare Courses

 Ssw 786 Policy and Practice of International Development (3)

 This course offers students an introduction to the field of international development and humanitarianism from an interdisciplinary perspective, drawing from social work, public policy, economics, and public health.
 The course emphasizes a thorough understanding of the chief policy and program drivers of international development projects including the role of the state, bilateral aid, international financial institutions, multilateral actors such as the United Nations, UN conventions, corporations, civil society, and NGOs.
 Special emphasis is placed on critically analyzing and evaluating U.S. development policy and practice in the developing world.
 The course addresses many of the key concerns of development including global poverty, labor, health, child welfare, food security, disasters, and migration/refugees.
 Using a critical lens, students analyze the major macro-level factors influencing international development such as imperialism, post-colonialism, and neoliberal globalization.
 In addition, students examine the efficacy and impacts of policies and practices and the degree to which they embrace strengths, empowerment, participation, and cultural diversity.
 The course employs capabilities and human rights approaches to investigate the policy and practice of development and focuses on salient social and economic justice issues through the lens of race, class and gender.
-Prerequisites: Ssw 600, 621, 631 and 651.
+Prerequisites: Ssw 600, 621, 631, and 651 or consent of instructor.

 Ssw 790 Human Service Organizations in a Changing Environment (3)